- Visitors & Friends

 - The Vice-Chancellor holds office for up to seven years and is the senior officer of the University.

-- Five Pro-Vice-Chancellors have specific responsibility for Development and External Affairs: Education, Academic Services and University Collections; Personnel and Equality; Planning and Resources; and Research.
+- Five Pro-Vice-Chancellors have specific responsibility for Development and External Affairs; Research, Academic Services and University Collections; Personnel and Equality; Planning and Resources; and Education.

 - The Chancellor is usually an eminent public figure elected for life and serves as the titular head of the University, presiding over all major ceremonies.